 It’s important to plan ahead with your wedding photographer so we have prepared the absolutely must-have wedding photos that will help you with putting together your dream album checklist.

-From the getting ready shots to the popular sparkler exit photos, it’s important to plan ahead and review your wedding pictures checklist with your photographer at least a week before the ceremony to ensure all moments that are important to you are captured on your big day.
+From the getting ready shots to the popular sparkler exit photos, it’s important to plan ahead and review your with your photographer at least a week before the ceremony to ensure all moments that are important to you are captured on your big day.
 Before jumping into the Must-Have Photos Gallery, make sure to PIN this checklist!

 Bride Morning – Getting Ready